 - Art and visual culture of the Black Atlantic

 - Medieval and modern art and music interrelationships (including sound and audio art, visual music, iconography and synaesthesia).

-Staff and postgraduate research is also focused around two principle research clusters: Transnational Modernisms and Mediterranean Visual Cultures.
+Staff and postgraduate research is focused around two principle research clusters: Transnational Modernisms and Mediterranean Visual Cultures.

-Staff and postgraduates are engaged in Faculty of Arts interdisciplinary research themes and groups, including medieval studies, Victorian studies, reception, colonial and post-colonial studies.
+Staff and postgraduates are also engaged in Faculty of Arts interdisciplinary research themes and groups, including medieval studies, Victorian studies, reception, colonial and post-colonial studies.

 A large number of graduates from this programme develop careers in higher education or work on high-level research projects in the fields of history of art and visual culture; some graduates take up careers in gallery and museum management and curation, art consultancy, publishing or in the commercial fine art market.